chronoDave/hyper/README.md

 ## Development

-Hyper uses `puppeteer` for browser testing and does not install Chrome by default.
-To run tests, create an `.env` file by running
+`hyper` uses `puppeteer` for browser testing and does not install Chrome by default.
+To run tests, create an `.env` file using:

 ```sh
 npm run env